EricHebert242/main-site/README.md

 TODO:
 - Update this readme
+- Connect header action buttons with proper sections
-- Add Email and Github links at footer
+- Capture clicks on Email and Github footer links and launch the appropriate action
 - Move css colors to _variables.css